Reorganize response curve data for analysis and plotting

 performs the following actions:

-Assigns a sequential number to each measurement in each curve, beginning with 1; in other words, the first point in the curve is given number 1, the second is given number 2, etc. These numbers are stored as a new column called
+Assigns a sequential number to each measurement in each curve, beginning with 1.
+In other words, the first point in the curve is given number 1, the second is given number 2, etc. These numbers are stored as a new column called

 seq_num